 8901 Northpark Drive

 Johnston, IA 50131

 If you choose not to pay the shortage, we will spread the amount over the next twelve months and include it in your new mortgage payment.

 Shortages result when there is an insufficient escrow balance to cover previous account activity.
 Your new monthly payment amount is based on projected account activity, which reflects any increases or decreases to your taxes and/or insurance premiums.

-Depending on the Investor, state and government regulations, you may be able to close your escrow account if you have two years of good payment history, and if your loan to value (LTV) ratio is less than 80%.
-Contact us at email@example.com or call customer service at 1-800-873-9667 for loan specific information.
+Depending on the Investor, state and government regulations, you may be able to close your escrow account if you have a good payment history, and if your loan to value (LTV) ratio is less than 80%.
+Contact us at firstname.lastname@example.org or call customer service at 1-800-873-9667 for loan specific information.

 |State||Tax Due Date (1)||Tax Due Date (2)||Escrow Analysis Month||Payment Change Month|

 |Illinois||Varies by county||Varies by county||October||December|

 |Nebraska (Douglas, Lancaster & Sarpy)||3/31||7/31||May||July|